 ADD DECORATIVE EDGE TO RAILS

-Since the rails are fairly plain, I like to add a simple moulding to the bottom edge.
+Since the upper rails or aprons are fairly plain, I like to add a simple moulding to the bottom edge.
 I milled 4 pieces 3/8 x 15/16 x 8 inches approximately 1/8 inch deep exposed ends.
 (The recess provides a clean edge against the rail.)

 Make a vertical cut on the table saw to make the recess

 Route the 2 outer edges to round corners.

 Step Twelve // How to Build a Plant Stand

 As with other projects, I prefer to prep, stain and refinish all the various components prior to assembly.
 I began with the cabriole legs, drilled the small dimple at each end, re-sanded the surfaces to 220 and covered the dowel holes and joint surfaces using painter's tape.